 Does Your Website Loading Speed Impact Your Search Ranking?

 Since the Panda update, Google’s programs include certain factors important to the experience of human users in their search engine rankings.
 One such factor is the time that it takes for the website to load and be prepared for viewing by a visitor.
-Slow loading times decrease the ranking of a website, and can have a negative effect on other relevant factors such as bounce rate and click through rate.

-How to Speed Up Your Loading Times:
+Why Speed Up Your Loading Time:

 [Also read: Time Management Tips For Bloggers]